Gustavo-DCosta/EchoMail/README.md

 </p>

 **Lunaryx Studio** -> aka me, a one-man dev army on a mission to build cool sh*t and maybe not go broke doing it.
 Lunaryx isn't a company.
 It's a **mindset**.
-A studio for ideas born from insomnia, ambition, and pure chaos.
+A studio for ideas born from insomnia and ambition.

 ---

 ## Status

 EchoPulse is in active development -> early build, but already functional.
-We’re cooking plugins, themes, and even a local-only mode for total air-gap comms. 🔒
+We’re cooking plugins, themes, and even a local-only mode for total air-gap comms.

 ---